Zulfikar Ali Bhutto

 Bhutto secured the release of 93,000 prisoners of war through the Delhi Agreement, a trilateral accord signed between India, Pakistan, and Bangladesh on 28 August 1973, and ratified only by India and Pakistan.
 He also reclaimed 5,000 sqmi of Indian-held territory through the Simla Agreement, signed between India and Pakistan in July 1972.
-He strengthened diplomatic ties with other Muslim countries, as well as China; and recognised Bangladesh in 1974 while hosting the historic Islamic Summit in Lahore, attended by leaders from across the Muslim world.
-In collaboration with the parliamentary opposition, Bhutto's government drafted and promulgated Pakistan’s current constitution in 1973, with the approval of 97 percent of the parliament — bringing an end to emergency rule and restoring parliamentary democracy across the country, with Bhutto assuming office as prime minister.
-He played a crucial role in initiating the country's nuclear program.
-However, his policies, particularly extensive nationalisation, have remained controversial throughout.
+He strengthened diplomatic ties with other Muslim countries, as well as China; and recognised Bangladesh in 1974 while hosting the historic Islamic Summit in Lahore — attended by leaders from 37 Muslim countries — marking the largest gathering of top Muslim leaders in modern history.
+(Note: included six monarchs, twelve presidents, six prime ministers, eight foreign ministers, and the chairman of the Palestine Liberation Organization) After declaring a state of emergency in Balochistan in 1973, he dismissed Ataullah Mengal's government and imposed 'governor's rule', appointing Akbar Bugti as governor and ordering a military operation to suppress insurgency in the province.
+In collaboration with the parliamentary opposition, Bhutto's government drafted and promulgated Pakistan's current constitution in 1973, with the approval of 97 percent of the parliament — bringing an end to emergency rule and restoring parliamentary democracy across the country, with Bhutto assuming office as prime minister.
+He brought in Abdul Qadeer Khan, strengthened the Pakistan Atomic Energy Commission, and initiated the country's nuclear program which he regarded as a 'national priority'.
+Bhutto also introduced a policy of extensive nationalisation under his socialist agenda.

 Despite winning the 1977 parliamentary elections, the Peoples Party faced allegations of vote rigging by the Pakistan National Alliance (PNA), the populist opposition, sparking violence across the country.
-In an effort to resolve the crisis, Bhutto's government reached an agreement with the opposition to hold fresh elections under a neutral caretaker administration in October of the same year, but Bhutto was deposed two days later in a military coup by army chief Zia-ul-Haq on 5 July 1977.
-Controversially tried and executed in 1979, his trial — widely described, both in Pakistan and internationally, as a 'judicial murder' — was later declared 'unfair' by the Supreme Court of Pakistan in a mea culpa.
+Bhutto's government reached an agreement with the opposition to hold fresh elections under a neutral caretaker administration in October of the same year, but Bhutto was deposed two days later in a military coup by army chief Zia-ul-Haq on 5 July 1977.
+Controversially tried and executed in 1979, his trial — widely described, both in Pakistan and internationally, as a 'judicial murder' — was later declared 'unfair' by the Supreme Court of Pakistan in a mea culpa, following which he was posthumously awarded the Nishan-e-Pakistan, the country's highest civilian award, by the government of Pakistan.
 (Note: Amnesty International criticized the trial for not meeting fair trial standards.
-The International Commission of Jurists (ICJ) in Geneva issued a report in 1979 stating that the trial before the Lahore High Court and the appeal in the Supreme Court “did not measure up to the requirements of a fair trial".)
+The International Commission of Jurists (ICJ) in Geneva issued a report in 1979 stating that the trial before the Lahore High Court and the appeal in the Supreme Court "did not measure up to the requirements of a fair trial".)
+(Note: Bhutto's execution prompted widespread international concern and criticism.